skx/dotfiles/.emacs.d/init.md

     (add-hook 'cperl-mode-hook 'my-cperl-mode-hook t)
 ```

-Finally we have a post-save hook which shows if the perl we're writing
+I also install a post-save hook which shows if the perl we're writing
 is well-formed.

 **NOTE**: This can be abused as `perl -c ...` will evaluate code found